top of page

 If you are using the website to look for a therapist, we recommend asking questions to make sure the therapist feels like the right fit for you.
 Click here to read our blog article about what kinds of questions may be helpful to ask!

-Questions to ask therapists during a consultation
+Questions to ask therapists

 bottom of page